karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 Integrate two target repositories into your data management plan.

-Share data management plan with peers for review.
+Share data management plan with peers for review **at the beginning of the week**.

+Review two of your colleague's DMPs **by the end of the week**.

 ## Class Project ##

-Share class project datasets and documentation with peers for review
+Share class project datasets and documentation with peers for review **at the beginning of the week**.

+Review two of your colleague's dataset and documentation packages **by the end of the week**.